To determine whether you have a parasite infecting your digestive tract

 For more on parasites that cause GI infections, see the articles on Diarrhea, Food and Waterborne Illness, and Travelers' Diseases.

-No, only those that live in the digestive tract and whose eggs are passed through the stool; there are other tests specific for other parasites, such as pinworms, or blood parasites that cause malaria.
+No, it will only detect those that live in the digestive tract and whose eggs are passed through the stool.
+There are other tests specific for other parasites, such as pinworms, or blood parasites that cause malaria.

-The structure of the parasites may deteriorate in unpreserved stool, which would destroy the identifying characteristics of the parasite and make the infection harder to detect.
+The structure of the parasites may deteriorate in unpreserved stool, which would destroy the identifying features of the parasite and make your infection more difficult to diagnose.

 Most of the common parasites are much too small to be seen with the naked eye.
 What you are probably noticing are undigested food fibers.
-The only way to be sure though is to look at the sample under the microscope.
+The only way to be sure is for a trained health professional to look at the sample under the microscope.
 Parasites have characteristic external and internal structures that fibers do not have.

 Yes, blood antibody tests may be ordered to determine whether or not someone has been exposed to a parasite in the past.
 A positive result may indicate a past or a chronic infection but is not used to detect a current infection.
 Sometimes a biopsy of the small intestines is taken and the small amount of tissue is examined for parasitic infestation.

 Yes, you can become re-infected if exposed again.
-This may happen if you have a family member who has an asymptomatic parasitic infection, such as giardiasis, and continues to shed the organisms and re-infects others.
-The infection can be transmitted until everyone is effectively treated.
+This may happen if you eat or drink something that is contaminated or you have a family member who has an asymptomatic parasitic infection, such as giardiasis, and continues to shed the organisms and re-infects others.
+The infection can be spread to others until everyone is effectively treated.

 You should only take this on the advice of your healthcare provider.
 Diarrhea is one of the methods your body uses to help rid itself of the infection.
 If you slow down or prevent this from happening by taking anti-diarrhea medication, you can prolong the amount of time that you are ill and may make your infection worse.